Precision Measurement of Large Shear Signals: The Numerical Test

 \section{The Numerical Test}

 We demonstrate the reliability of the new method with numerical experiments.
 We simulate both regular and irregular galaxy morphologies utilizing point sources with realistic brightness distributions.
 Each galaxy simulation is placed on a $128 \times 128$ stamp.
-For regular galaxies, we uniformly distribute points within a circle of a fixed radius, where the flux of each point follows the Sérsic profile \citep{1968adga.book.....S}, which is defined as
+For regular galaxies, we uniformly distribute points within a circle of a fixed radius The flux of each point depends on its distance from the center, so that the overall profile follows a Sérsic profile \citep{1968adga.book.....S}, which is defined as:

-where $n$ is the Sérsic index, $R_e$ is the projected half-light radius, $I_e$ is the intensity at $R_e$, and $b_n = 1.999n - 0.327$ for $n \ge 1$ \citep{1989woga.conf..208C}.
+The parameter $n$ is the Sérsic index, $R_e$ is the projected half-light radius, $I_e$ is the intensity at $R_e$, and $b_n = 1.999n - 0.327$ for $n \ge 1$ \citep{1989woga.conf..208C}.
 We assign the ellipticity to the galaxies using matrix transformations.
 Irregular galaxies are simulated by the 2D random walks to generate the positions of the point sources, following the procedures described in \citet{2008MNRAS.383..113Z}.
 The number of steps is 1000, with a threshold distance of 8 pixels.
 All length measurements hereafter are expressed in unit of the pixel size.

 Given the positions and brightness of these discrete points, we perform a convolution operation with two kinds of PSF models, the Gaussian PSF and the Moffat PSF, given by: